How to Make Loose Leaf Tea

 Learning how to make loose leaf tea is easy with this three step tutorial.
 Included are tips for making the best tasting cup of British tea just like the Royals enjoy!

-There’s absolutely no need to feel intimidated about making loose leaf tea.
-You also can make loose leaf tea without an infuser, honest!
+There’s absolutely no need to feel intimidated about how to make loose leaf tea.
+You also can make this tea without an infuser, honest!

-As a Scottish Grocer affiliate and Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate I earn from qualifying purchases.
 I received the Coronation cup and saucer and tea towel from The Bee’s Knees British Imports as part of our collaboration.

 There’s also no need for any special equipment, other than a teapot, to make a satisfying cup of British tea using loose leaf tea versus teabags.
+Although an electric kettle will make the process quicker and easier.
 You may have already read my tutorial on how to make a proper cup of British tea using teabags.

 The Bees Knees British Imports offered this fabulous giveaway: a Victoria Eggs Coronation cup and saucer, and matching tea towel (over $60 value) to celebrate the upcoming British Coronation.